 Sarah Phillips, Business and Economics Subject Advisor

 Share your thoughts in the comments below.
 If you have any questions you can email email@example.com, call us on 01223 553998 or tweet us @OCR_BusEcon.
-You can also sign up to subject updates to keep up-to-date with the latest news, updates and resources.
+You can also sign up to subject updates and receive information about resources and support.

 Sarah joined the Business and Economics team in September 2022.
 She has over 20 years’ experience as a teacher of Business, Economics and Finance and in leadership roles including Head of Department, Head of Sixth Form and Assistant Principal.
 She has been an assessor for A Level Economics and holds a degree in Business Economics and the RSA Certificate in English Language Teaching to Adults (CELTA).